Rochester Police Department: Equipment

-More recently, RPD officers have been slowly being assigned Glock 21 Gen-4 handguns, as the department has been moving away from the Beretta Px4 STORM .45 ACP as its standard issue sidearm.
-The Glock handguns have shown to demonstrate a higher reliability in the field, thus prompting the switch after trials with teams within the department.
+During the 2010s, RPD officers began being issued Glock 21 Gen4 handguns, as the department switched from the Px4 Storm as its standard issue sidearm.
+The Glock 21 has demonstrated greater reliability in the field, prompting the transition after trials within the department.

-Currently, all patrol officers carry the Glock 21-Gen4, and those in administrative positions can choose between the Glock 21 Gen-4 or the Glock 30-SF.
+Currently, all patrol officers carry the Glock 21 Gen4, and those in administrative positions can choose between the Glock 21 Gen4 or the Glock 30SF.